bronhaim/community/contributors/design-proposals/node/node-fence.md

 | ![Fencing controller automaton](node-fence-automaton.png "Fence controller state transitions") |

 TODO: add arrows (if node ready -> move to done)
-TODO: The fence controller(s) should run on the master nodes (as it is more secure).
+TODO: Q- The fence controller(s) should run on the master nodes (as it is more secure).

 ### Provider specific fence agents

 The fence agents is a component that implements the actual fencing action.
-In case of AWS environment, the implementations reduces to sending a request to AWS cloud provider API and waiting for a response.
+In case of AWS\GCE environment, the implementations reduces to sending a request to the specific cloud provider API and waiting for a response.
-In case of bare-metal it may correspond to running a Pod pulling an image providing all functionality needed to reboot or to isolate a node.
-Then waiting for the pod to finish.
+In case of bare-metal it corresponds to running a Pod pulling an image providing all functionality needed to reboot or to isolate a node.
+Then monitoring the pod to finish.
 In both cases if the fencing action fails, the controller may retry the action before it changes its state to failed.

-Node: fencing action is a general expression that does not refer to a specific implementation (e.g. a sequence of fencing methods)
+NOTE: fencing action is a general expression that does not refer to a specific implementation (e.g. a sequence of fencing methods)

 In any case, complexity of running a single fencing action should be hidden